w3term/.github/profile/README.md

 ## How to use it (for local testing)

-- First, create a GitHub app to enable GitHub signin.
+- Create a GitHub app to enable GitHub signin.

 In GitHub, go to Settings -> developer settings -> OAuth Apps.
-Create an app with the following parameters
+Create an app with the parameters specified in the screenshot below.

 ![Github App](./images/github-app-local.png)

-Once the app is created, get the client ID and client secret (you will need them soon).
+Once the app is created, get the client ID and client secret.

+- Set the client ID and client secret in the [github-apps.yaml file](github-apps.yaml)

-- Next, create Exoscale keys with compute role
+- Create Exoscale keys with compute role

-- Next, run the backend part either using [Docker Compose](./compose.yml)
+- Run the backend part using this [Docker Compose specification](./compose.yml)

 - Then, import the following script into your website, replacing the placeholders with the details of the GitHub application.